 Step 1.
 Bake the cakes.
-As mentioned above, you’ll need (2) 8″ rounds plus a 6″ half ball cake for the body.
-You could just bake (3) 8″ rounds, but I used foil and dry beans to make half a cake in one pan because I didn’t have enough batter to fill it and I *thought* I may need the extra cake for the body.
-I didn’t.
+As mentioned above, you'll need (2) 8" rounds plus a 6" half ball cake for the body.
+You could just bake (3) 8" rounds, but I used foil and dry beans to make half a cake in one pan because I didn't have enough batter to fill it and I *thought* I might need the extra cake for the body.
+I didn't.
 But I did use it to make the cake ball dough for the legs & feet!

 Step 2: Build the main body of the cake.
-I take the 8″ rounds and fill them normally with a layer of buttercream, then cut them down the middle.
-I also take the half-ball cake and cut it in hall, then put filling between all of the layers to create the body.
-Half round on top, followed by four layers of cake.
+I take the 8" rounds and fill them normally with a layer of buttercream, then cut them down the middle.
+I also take the half-ball cake and cut it in half, then put filling between all of the layers to create the body.
+Half-round on top, followed by four layers of cake.
 Then crumb coat the entire thing!

-Step 3: Cover the body of the Minion Cake with yellow fondant; cut off the excess around the edges and use fondant smoothers to get a smooth finish.
-Note: I use homemade marshmallow fondant for the yellow and white parts on this cake then Satin Ice for the black, blue and brown.
+Step 3: Cover the Minion body with yellow fondant; cut off the excess around the edges and use fondant smoothers to get a smooth finish.
+Note: I use homemade marshmallow fondant for the yellow and white parts on this cake then Satin Ice for the black, blue, and brown.

-Step 4: Use blue fondant to create the overalls.
-I didn’t do step-by-step photos here, but I just pulled up a picture of a Minion online and then did my best to copy that design.
-I used a ribbon cutter, xacto knife and then sugar glue to attach it.
+Step 4: Use blue fondant to create the blue overalls.
+I didn't do step-by-step photos here, but I just pulled up a picture of a Minion online and then did my best to copy that design.
+I used a ribbon cutter, X-Acto knife and then sugar glue to attach it.

-Step 5: Add the pocket on front and then use a stitching tool to add details around all the hems and seams.
+Step 5: Add the pocket on the front and then use a stitching tool to add details around all the hems and seams.
 You can stick the pocket and overall straps on with edible glue or a thin layer of shortening.

 Step 6: Now it's time to add the feet and legs.
 I used the leftover cake from the half ball and the extra half a cake to make cake ball dough to do these.
 You can see my tutorial here for making cake balls - that's the dough I used.
 I laid them out side by side to be sure I had them symmetrical.